austinmama/vsrx/vsrx-version-notes.md

 This document lists the currently supported vSRX versions.
 {: shortdesc}

-You can click on the release notes link for each entry for more detailed information about each version.
+You can click on the **Version information** link for each entry to get more details about each version.

 | Base version | Release version | Release date | Version information |
 | --- | --- | --- | --- |